payerle/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 the ``flavours cleanup`` portion of the compiler modulefiles, and is due to ``openmpi`` declaring a ``flavours prereq`` on the compiler class.
-**NOTE**: The above behavior with switch was done with version 3.2.10 of Environmental Modules; it does not* appear to work with 4.3.1.
+**NOTE**: The above behavior with switch was done with version 3.2.10 of Environmental Modules; it does *not* appear to work with 4.3.1.
+Note that when we further tried to replace version 2019 of the intel compiler with the 2018 version, the module switch of the compilers failed because openmpi/4.0 was not built with intel/2018.
+Since the user never explicitly requested version 4.0 of openmpi (it was defaulted in the initial load as the latest version of openmpi available for pgi/19.4), it would have been nicer had the attempted reload of openmpi allowed it to default to the 3.1 version (as the latest version available for intel/2018).
+Nevertheless, it behaved well in this situation; the module switch failed with a reasonable error message and the resulting set of modules was still consistent.

 We also note that if we attempt to load openmpi without having previously loading a compiler, we will get an error: